wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-12-The-Future-of-Data-Systems.md

 Total Order Broadcast (page 384) & Consensus - We want a mechanism for multiple nodes to share the work of ordering the events.

-**Atomic Commit and Two-Phase Commit 2PC** (page 354) - provides atomic commit in a distributed database.
+**Atomic Commit and Two-Phase Commit 2PC** (page 354) - provides **atomic commit in a distributed database**.
+Multiple nodes are involved in a transaction.
 To ensure that either all nodes commit or all nodes abort.
-It includes write data, prepare and commit or abort those three phases.
+It includes three phases: write data, prepare and commit or abort.

-Two-Phase Locking 2PL (page 257) - provides serializable isolation.
+**Two-Phase Locking 2PL** (page 257) - provides serializable isolation.
+The lock can be either in shared mode (for read) or exclusive mode (for write).
+After a transaction has acquired the lock, it must continue to hold the lock until the end of the transaction(commit or abort).

+**Write Skew** (page 246) - Two transactions read the same objects, and then update some of those objects.
+Different transactions may update different objects.
+The **serializable isolation** can prevent this.

-Linearizability (page 324)
+Linearizability (page 324) - It makes the database behave like a variable in a single-threaded program.

-Read your own writes (page 162)
+Read your own writes (page 162) - Let the user submit some data and then view what they have submitted by refreshing the page.

 Ordering events to capture causality: